josikie/UAS-Microservice-CRUD-API-PL-SQL-UNSIA/README.md

 - used to fetch a specific user's email.
 - return JSON object containing status code, success, and email from a specific user.
 - need authorization to access (Admin or Member role)
-- need to define the user id.
+- need to define the user id on the link.

 return example: